Epithalamium: Music

 Johann Wanning of Danzig is the composer of the first known musical epithalamium, a two-movement work for six voices, probably composed in the 1580s.

 In Richard Wagner's Lohengrin, the "Bridal Chorus" (Treulich Geführt) of Act 3 is also called "Epithalamium" in several program notes: concert in London, 26 March 1855; concert in Paris, 25 January 1860; concert in Brussels, 24 March 1860.

-The Epithalamium of Vindex is a popular aria from Néron opera by Anton Rubinstein (composed in 1875–76, premiered in 1879).
+The Epithalamium of Vindex is a popular aria from Néron, by Anton Rubinstein (composed in 1875–76, premiered in 1879).

-The English composer, Ralph Vaughan Williams (1872–1958) composed a choral work called Epithalamion consisting of 11 movements: The Prologue, Wake now, The Calling of the Bride, The Minstrels, Procession of the Bride, The Temple Gates, The Bell Ringers, The Lover's Song, The Minstrel's Song, Song of the Winged Loves, and Prayer to Juno.
+The English composer Ralph Vaughan Williams (1872–1958) composed a choral work called Epithalamion consisting of 11 movements: The Prologue, Wake Now, The Calling of the Bride, The Minstrels, Procession of the Bride, The Temple Gates, The Bell Ringers, The Lover's Song, The Minstrel's Song, Song of the Winged Loves, and Prayer to Juno.
 Set for baritone, chorus, flute, piano, and strings, the work is based on Spenser's poem of the same name.
 As he often did, Vaughan Williams incorporated the flavour of English folk songs into these songs.

-The 20th-century French organist-composer (and successor in his post to Charles Tournemire and César Franck), Jean Langlais (1907–1991), includes it as a title in his collection Ten Pieces for organ (No. 9).
+The 20th-century French organist-composer (and successor in his post to Charles Tournemire and César Franck) Jean Langlais (1907–1991) includes it as a title in his collection Ten Pieces for organ (No. 9).
 A late orchestral work by the Catalan composer Roberto Gerhard (1896–1970) is entitled Epithalamion.

 French composer Jean-Yves Daniel-Lesur composed a suite of choral motets titled Le Cantique des Cantiques, of which the last is Épithalame.
 This has achieved lasting popularity following its televised première by Marcel Couraud’s Ensemble Vocal.
 It has been recorded by The Sixteen and others.
 A 1953 commission by André Jolivet is similarly titled.

 Norwegian composer Fartein Valen composed an orchestral piece called Epithalamion Op.
 19 in 1933, celebrating the wedding of his nephew.

 American John Harbison composed the four movement work Olympic Dances, of which the second movement is entitled Epithalamion, in 1996 under commission from the College Band Directors National Association.
 Eugene Migliaro Corporon and the North Texas Wind Symphony recorded the work on the Wind Dances album released in 2000 on the Klavier label (K-11084).

 In 2006, British composer John McCabe was commissioned by John Sell to write a piano piece for the 70th birthday of his wife Jane Wade.
 Epithalamium was given its world premiere in 2007 by Malcolm Binns at the Wigmore Hall in London.

 Painting

 Epithalamia were also a painting genre popular in Italy during the Renaissance.
 These were nudes presented as wedding gifts, which were intended to wish newlyweds happiness and fertility.
 Venus and Cupid was a common subject.
-Lorenzo Lotto's epithalamic painting notably portrayed Cupid as a puer mingens urinating on Venus, a gesture that symbolized fertility in Renaissance artwork.
+In one notable example, Lorenzo Lotto depicted Cupid as a puer mingens urinating on Venus, a symbolic gesture of fertility in Renaissance art.

 Although epithalamia existed only in poetic form during antiquity, during the Renaissance it was believed that presenting gifts of erotic paintings was an ancient Roman tradition.